 Our years in Nova Scotia can be measured in many ways but we are most proud of the relationships we built, the lives we became part of, and the communities and causes we were able to gave back to and our reputations that we carry forward.

 Barbara Claussen was born and raised in Kampen, Isle of Sylt, Germany.
-At the adventurous age of 18 she moved to, what was at that time, West Berlin where she achieved a degree in Business Administration with a specialization in Marketing.
-She was recruited by a real estate company known as Engel & Voelkers and for 6 years worked with her colleagues in Berlin helping to meld the company into what is now the largest privately held real estate company in Europe with offices in 38 countries around the world.
+At the adventurous age of 18, she moved to what was, at that time, West Berlin.
+She achieved a degree in Business Administration with a specialization in Marketing.
+Barbara was recruited by a real estate company known as Engel & Voelkers and, for six years, worked with her colleagues in Berlin.
+She helped mold the company into what is now the largest privately held real estate company in Europe, with offices in 38 countries worldwide.
 She worked there as the first female Commercial Realtor and won an award for the highest earnings in this field in her second year.

 Engel & Voelkers’ affiliation with Sotheby’s International Realty brought Barbara to Canada in 1996 on an exchange program with the Nova Scotia affiliate of Sotheby’s International Realty, AA Walters Limited.
 She came to learn better English, which she did and fell in love with Nova Scotia and Tony Walters, the founder of the firm she came to work for.
 Together Tony and Barbara lead for 18 years as co-owners Claussen Walters & Associates and set the standard of excellence within the Province’s real estate industry.

 Outside of the office, Barbara renovated numerous historic houses.
 In 2001 won the Historic Restoration Award presented by the Town of Lunenburg, a UNESCO World Heritage Site.